TheWeirdDev/theweirddev.github.io/_drafts/2016-01-06-tw-gnome-shell.markdown

 ## Create a new project

-Creating a new extension is easy, it's by writing this command:
+Creating a new extension is easy and done by writing this command:
 {% highlight sh %}
 $ gnome-shell-extension-tool --create-extension
 {% endhighlight %}